valencik/mastersAPSC/documents/thesis/thesis.md

 Additionally it has nice features such as JSON support, an aggregation framework, and is easy to setup.
 Other NoSQL databases like CouchDB support JSON and would likely work just as well.
 It is worth mentioning that MongoDB and CouchDB are comparatively new database systems.
-Postgres also supports JSON and is a very mature database system.
+Postgres also supports JSON and is a mature database system.
 Because MySQL is so prevalent it is worth mentioning explicitly why it was not chosen.
-MySQL is a relation database and would thus not support the arrays in the data scheme as outline in the previous section.
+MySQL is a relational database and would thus not support the arrays in the data scheme as outline in the previous section.

 ### MongoDB
-%- Data imported into MongoDB
 With the data representation complete and the data formatted correctly and imported to MongoDB, we can consider the database operations.
 The most common operation will be some sort of search or lookup.
 %- MongoDB Indexes
-To optimize this process we instruct MongoDB to index our data on various fields.
+To optimize this process we instruct MongoDB to index our data on important or frequently referenced fields such as "authors" and "year".
 Indexing speeds up search queries in a manner similar to sorting a series of data elements.
 MongoDB allows for many different types of indexes.
 We create a single field indexes on the id, year, authors, selectors type, selectors value, and type fields.
-This enables very fast lookups for documents according to the indexed fields.
+This enables fast lookups for documents according to the indexed fields.
-For example it would be very quick to find all the documents with type 'Journal' and year '1983'.
+For example it would be quick to find all the documents with type 'Journal' and year '1983'.
 Where as the search for all documents with keyword "fisson" has not been optimized by the previously mentioned indexes.

 Since our author field is really an array of string elements, we can use a single field index on it without issue.